SpenceKonde/ATTinyCore/avr/libraries/Wire/Readme.md

 So on these devices, we have the worst I2C master of all: Software I2C.
 Not only is there no clock generation, since there's no dedicated hardware, bits are clocked out through the Wire.EndTransaction and Wire.request() purely by software manipulation of pins, and we also can't guarantee that it will read correctly in the absence of sufficient setup and hold time.
 It does not deal very well with clock stretching, and bus errors are not well reported.

-It might be possible to achive modest improvements on the master behavior in these cases, but I do not expect to be able to work on that.
+It might be possible to achieve modest improvements on the master behavior in these cases, but I do not expect to be able to work on that.

 On the 828, due to an erratum that will never get corrected, you must have the WDT running (interrupt mode with the interrupt being declared as an empty ISR is recommended).
 If the WDT oscillator is not running one of the TWI lines will be continually pulled low, rendering the bus unusable.